MassBank/MassBank-web/README.md

 ## Install as server system within vagrant
 We provide a vagrant setup to automate the installation of a complete virtual server.
-The requirement is the "vagrant" system and Virtualbox.
-I used the latest vagrant (1.9.5) with Virtualbox 5.1 on Ubuntu 16.04.
+Required are Vagrant and Virtualbox.
 Please follow the instructions on [https://www.vagrantup.com/docs/installation/](https://www.vagrantup.com/docs/installation/) and [https://www.virtualbox.org/wiki/Linux_Downloads](https://www.virtualbox.org/wiki/Linux_Downloads).
-Note: 16.04 default vagrant(1.8.1) refuses to work correctly with 16.04 client boxes.

-Install [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on your system if not present.
-Check out the MassBank-web project(or fork on github first and clone from your own repository), which contains 1) The virtual machine initialization files `Vagrantfile` and `bootstrap.sh` and 2) the MassBank software to be installed inside the virtual machine.
+Check out the MassBank-web project and the MassBank-data project(or fork on github first and clone from your own repository).

+`Vagrantfile` and `bootstrap.sh` and 2) the MassBank software to be installed inside the virtual machine.